 11am Talk Back – A chance to share questions, comments and stories related to the morning gathering

-Cannot Make It? – You can catch the gathering Live on our Facebook Page beginnning at 10am
+Unable to Attend? – You can catch the gathering Live on our Facebook beginnning at 10am and view our speaker and meditation recordings later on our Youtube Page

 Catch Our Weekly Podcast